 A properly executed proxy delivered to our transfer agent, Computershare Trust Company of Canada ("Computershare"), Att: Proxy Department, 100 University Avenue, 8th Floor, Toronto, Canada M5J 2Y1 (if delivered by mail or by hand); at (416) 263-9524 or 1-866-249-7775 (if delivered by fax); or by telephone at 1-866-732-VOTE (8683); or online at www.investorvote.com, so that it is received before 5:00 p.m.
-(Toronto time) on April 19, 2022 (or, in the event of an adjournment or postponement, the second last business day prior to the adjourned or postponed meeting) will be voted or withheld from voting, as appropriate, at the meeting and, if a choice is specified in respect of any matter to be acted upon, will be voted or withheld from voting in accordance with the direction given.
+(Toronto time) on April 18, 2023 (or, in the event of an adjournment or postponement, the second last business day prior to the adjourned or postponed meeting) will be voted "for" or "against" or witheld from voting, as appropriate, at the meeting and, if a choice is specified in respect of any matter to be acted upon, will be voted "for" or "against" or witheld from voting in accordance with the direction given.
 In the absence of such direction, such proxy will be voted with respect to the election of directors and appointment of auditors as described above.